Edgardo Rivera García: Public service

 He began his public service career with the Municipal Government of San Juan.
 During the first few years, he worked in technical and planning roles in the area of social and urban development for communities in extreme poverty.
 He is appointed to hold the position of Director of Systems and Managerial Development to assist the Mayor of San Juan in socioeconomic studies and in proposals for federal programs.
 Subsequently, he was appointed Director of Administration of the Human Resources Department and eventually promoted to Associate Director of the Community Development Area.

 He was appointed by Governor Pedro Rosselló as a district attorney in 1994, resigning in 1997 to become then-Senate President Charlie Rodriguez's Director of Legislative Affairs until 2000.
 That year, Rosselló nominated him to be a Superior Court Judge in the judicial region of Arecibo, Caguas and special designations in the judicial region of Utuado, a post he held until Fortuño appointed him to the court of appeals in 2009.
-On January 3, 2025 Rivera García retired from the court at age 70.
+On January 3, 2025 Rivera García stepped down from the court at age 70.